CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 The need for regular TEST, PROD SBX, and PROD backups will be imperative in case issues arise with loading and removing data to prevent overlap.

-Larger load sizes over time will require possibly an algorithm to optimize database constraint ranges for beneficiary and claim parameters, so they do not overlap.
-This in addition to longer load times will put emphasis on testing and efficiency to not create bottlenecks or delays on weekly data releases.
+Longer load times will put emphasis on testing and efficiency to not create bottlenecks or delays on weekly data releases.

 ### Proposed Solution: Notable Alternatives
 [Proposed Solution: Notable Alternatives]: #proposed-solution-notable-alternatives